comicrelief/engineering-handbook/backend/coding-standards.md

 We also use [PHPCD](https://github.com/sebastianbergmann/phpcpd) to ensure that code is not duplicated within the project.

+## AWS Resource Naming

+Historic resources don't follow an agreed convention.
+However, for all new resources, both in old and new projects, we should follow the schema:

+`${service-name}-${service-stage}-${resource-type}-${resource-label}`

+**Example 1**
+- Where: `sls-best-of` (_staging_)
+- What: DynamoDB Table
+- Why: Keep references of the most interesting books we read
+- Resource: `sls-best-of-staging-dynamodb-best-books`

+**Example 2**
+- Where: `sls-best-of` (_production_)
+- What: DynamoDB Table
+- Why: Keep references of the most interesting books we read
+- Resource: `sls-best-of-production-dynamodb-best-books`

+**Example 3**
+- Where: `sls-best-of` (_staging_)
+- What: S3 Bucket
+- Why: Store photos of the best dishes we cooked
+- Resource: `sls-best-of-staging-s3-best-meals-photos`

+The advantage of the naming convention is that conveys all the required information to uniquely identity the _where_, _what_ and _why_ of a resource, without relying on contextual information.

 ## Further Reading

 - [Secure development and deployment guidance](https://www.ncsc.gov.uk/collection/developers-collection?curPage=/collection/developers-collection/principles/produce-clean-maintainable-code)